AI-NC/web-renderer/renderer-core/README.md

 Please contact george@ai-nc.com for access to the full AI-NC SDK repository with examples and additional documentation.

-In order to download packages from the registry you will need an authorization token, you should have been provided with one, but i am *fairly sure* you can generate one with the gitlab account that was given access to the SDK repository.
+In order to download packages from the registry you will need an authorization token, you should have been provided with one, but i am *fairly sure* you can generate one with the github account that was given access to the SDK repository.

 ## Local development